16 Best U.S. National Parks to Visit in June (+ Seasonal Tips)

 And while the most popular places and easy hiking trails will be very busy, you can still make your visit quite enjoyable if you plan well.
 Try to avoid weekends and plan on visiting the main highlights early in the morning, or come in the early evening.
 During the day, tackle a lesser-known hike, go biking, rafting, zip-lining, etc.

-You can find some activities on GetYourGuide and also on Viator.
+You can find some activities on Viator.
 And of course, don’t miss the iconic views from Clingmans Dome observation tower, Cades Cove, and a scenic drive via the Newfound Gap mountain pass.

 While nature is absolutely stunning here and you can also choose from a wide range of outdoor activities, a visit to the Smokies is also about its nearby towns and attractions.
 Families with children will like Dollywood’s Splash Country water adventure park, WonderWorks Pigeon Forge amusement park, Smoky Mountain Alpine Coaster, and many more.
 So this is one of those places where you can easily spend a week or even two and never get bored.

-The first half of June is quieter than the second part of the month, but some activities will only start from around mid-June.
-So if you absolutely want to ride the Gatlinburg Trolley, attend Smoky Mountain Tunes and Tales street performance festival, or Dollywood Summer Celebration, then time your visit accordingly.
+The first half of the month is quieter; some seasonal activities and events start later in June.
+So if you absolutely want to ride the Gatlinburg Trolley, attend the Smoky Mountain Tunes and Tales street performance festival, or Dollywood Summer Celebration, time your visit accordingly.

 Glacier Bay National Park in Alaska is one of those unique places that deserve a place on any bucket list.
 Come here for glaciers, fjords, rugged coastlines, snow-capped mountains, marine life, birds, bears, but also temperate rainforests, and so much more.